-A charming tropical paradise with pristine beaches, verdant landscapes and mystical forklore, Bali is an exciting getaway.
+A charming tropical paradise with pristine beaches, verdant landscapes and mystical folklore, Bali is an exciting getaway.

 The island’s capital, Denpasar, is the gateway to beautiful Bali with many international visitors arriving through this location.

 Interesting Bali Facts about Location, Weather, Currency & Religion